joh120/jumia_webscrapy/README.md

 Jumia product scraper

-A product webscraper on Jumia utilising scrapy.
+A product webscraper on Jumia utilising scrapy, virtual environment and classes.